 - Drives dangerously — cases of distracted or aggressive driving, even road rage

-What features should the best fleet management software have?
+What features should the best vehicle management software have?

-A fleet management software is comprehensive, intuitive, and can be invaluable for managers and their fleets.
-When going for the best fleet management software, you should make sure that it offers everything your business needs.
+A vehicle management software is comprehensive, intuitive, and can be invaluable for managers and their fleets.
+When going for the best vehicle management software, you should make sure that it offers everything your business needs.
 In any case, keep an eye out for the following:

 - GPS tracking.
 To see where your mobile assets are at any given time.